Connect with others who understand.

 12 Tips for Easing Side Effects From Breast Cancer Radiation

-Radiation therapy, also known as radiotherapy, is a valuable part of many breast cancer treatment plans.
-While effective at killing cancer cells and shrinking tumors, radiation therapy — like any medical treatment — does have a potential risk of side effects.
+Radiation therapy, also known as radiotherapy, is a key part of many breast cancer treatment plans.
+Although radiation therapy is effective at killing cancer cells and shrinking tumors, like any medical treatment, it can cause side effects.

-Fortunately, your cancer care team and members of MyBCTeam have useful tips and suggestions for dealing with side effects from radiation therapy.
+Fortunately, your cancer care team and members of MyBCTeam have useful tips and suggestions for managing side effects from radiation therapy.
 “Take care of yourself — get good nutrition, hydrate, rest, relax, and let everyone pamper you,” one member encouraged another who was about to start radiation treatments.

-The occurrence and severity of side effects from radiation therapy affect everyone differently.
-People who have larger breasts, fair skin, and conditions that affect skin healing may be more prone to side effects.
+Radiation therapy side effects are different for everyone, and some people have more serious side effects than others.
+For example, people who have larger breasts, fair skin, and conditions that affect skin healing may be more prone to side effects.

-There are also many different radiation techniques and methods of treatment, and individual side effects can vary widely.
-Treatment may involve the whole breast or part of the breast, and sometimes radiation is directed at lymph nodes.
+There are also many different radiation techniques and methods of treatment, and side effects can be different in everyone.
+Treatment may involve the whole breast or part of the breast, and sometimes radiation is directed at the lymph nodes (small glands that filter fluid in your body).
 Undergoing chemotherapy or taking certain medications could also influence the risk of side effects.
 Be sure to ask your doctor what side effects you should be aware of.

-Side effects usually depend on the type of radiation and the treated area.
-The effects of radiation can be acute (short-term) or long-term, occurring months to years later.
-Common acute side effects of external beam radiation therapy for breast cancer include:
+Side effects usually depend on the type of radiation and the part of the body being treated.
+Radiation can cause short-term side effects or long-term ones that show up months or even years later.
+Common short-term side effects of external beam radiation therapy for breast cancer include:

-• Skin changes in the treatment area, often redness and tenderness similar to sunburn
+• Skin changes in the treatment area, often discoloration, heat, and tenderness, similar to sunburn

 • Enlarged pores